ggnino/adminDashBoard/README.md

-# adminDashBoard
+# iTech DashBoard

-A page design for a ticketing service client.
+The iTech dashboard is a page design for a ticketing service client.
+It is a the homepage for the technician to view and resolve different tech issues.

 # Live Demo

-<a href="https://ggnino.github.io/adminDashBoard/" target="_blank" rel="no-referrer">Administrator DashBoard</a>
+<a href="https://ggnino.github.io/adminDashBoard/" target="_blank" rel="no-referrer">iTech DashBoard</a>

 # Built With